Time limits for de facto claims

 • The other party has suggested they won't negotiate outside court

-If you miss the deadline for making a court application, the consequences can be serious.
-You may lose your right to claim entirely, even if you had a valid claim.
-This means missing deadlines can result in significant financial loss and no opportunity to recover entitlements you might otherwise have been due.
+Where the deadline for making a court application is missed, the consequences can be significant.
+A person may lose the right to claim entirely, even where there was a valid claim.
+This means missing deadlines can result in significant financial loss and no opportunity to recover entitlements that might otherwise have been due.

 What to consider